Passwords

 To create a new Password for an Asset, simply go to the main toolbar and select the New icon, or type shortcut ‘command/ctrl N’, and enter your new Password details as seen below.
 To save a completed Password go to the main toolbar and select the Green tick icon.

-All inquiry screens have the option to Customise the list of items that are displayed on page.
-The Custom Inquiry Option allows you to select the data fields that are displayed, and the order in which the columns of data are displayed across the screen.
-While a list of clients has been used to demonstrate below, any type of inquiry may be customised within SapphireOne.
+All inquiry screens in SapphireOne offer the option to customise the list of items displayed on the page.
+This feature, known as Custom Inquiry, allows you to select the data fields to be shown and the order in which the columns of data appear across the screen.
+Although a client list is used as an example below, any type of inquiry can be customised within SapphireOne.

-When the ‘Swap to Custom Inquiry‘ button in the lower left hand corner of the screen is selected SapphireOne will display the default Custom Screen as seen below.
-This Custom List screen gives the user user two main options when organising the order that the data is displayed:
+When you select the ‘Swap to Custom Inquiry’ button in the lower left-hand corner of the screen, SapphireOne will display the default Custom Screen, as shown below.
+This Custom List screen provides the user with two main options for organising the data display:

-1. To add or remove the data field columns that are displayed on screen.
-To add or remove a column, go to the ‘Setup’ button in the bottom right corner of the screen.
-Within the Setup screen you can right click on the column lines and select from Delete, Move Left or Move Right.
-Further information on the Setup screen is documented below.
+1. To add or remove the data field columns displayed on the screen, click the ‘Setup’ button in the bottom right corner of the screen.
+Within the Setup screen, you can right-click on the column lines and choose from Delete, Move Left, or Move Right.
+More information on the Setup screen is provided below.

-2. To change the order in which the data field Columns are displayed.
-To change the order of the columns, go to the ‘Setup’ button in the bottom right corner of the screen.
-Within the Setup screen you can right click on the column lines and select from Delete, Move Left or Move Right.
-Further information on the Setup screen is documented below.
+2. To change the order in which the data field columns are displayed, click the ‘Setup’ button in the bottom right corner of the screen.
+Within the Setup screen, you can right-click on the column lines and choose from Delete, Move Left, or Move Right.
+More information on the Setup screen is provided below.

-Once the user has customised the Custom Inquiry screen, the screen view will become unique to the user and each time the user logs in they will be shown the same custom view.
-The user also has the option to select and save unlimited custom views.
-This can be done in the ‘Setup’ screen as documented below.
+Once you have customised the Custom Inquiry screen, the screen view will be unique to you, and each time you log in, you will see the same custom view.
+You also have the option to select and save an unlimited number of custom views.
+This can be done in the ‘Setup’ screen, as detailed below.

-The Inquiry screen below is the initial Custom Inquiry screen which may be modified by the user.
+The Inquiry screen below is the initial Custom Inquiry screen, which can be modified by the user.

 Custom Inquiry Screen ‘Setup’ Function

-To commence setting up your Customised List screen, select the Setup button as seen above.
-The Setup screen will be displayed as seen below.
+To begin setting up your Customised List screen, click the Setup button, as shown above.
+The Setup screen will appear, as displayed below.

 digi

-From this screen the user is able to add and remove columns of data as required.
-Almost every field within the SapphireOne data tables is able to be included in the Custom List screen if the user is authorised.
+From this screen, users can add and remove data columns as needed.
+Almost every field within the SapphireOne data tables can be included in the Custom List screen, provided the user has the necessary authorisation.

-• Reset to Default – Selecting this button will set the display back to default as determined by SapphireOne.
-When a new data field is selected SapphireOne will add it to the right hand side of the columns of data.
-You can then click on the field heading and drag it to wherever you want across the screen.
+• Reset to Default – Clicking this button resets the display to the default settings determined by SapphireOne.
+When you add a new data field, SapphireOne will place it on the right-hand side of the data columns.
+You can then click on the field heading and drag it to your desired location on the screen.

-• Show Related Record – You can also add related fields from other tables.
-Clicking on the checkbox at the top of the screen, allows you to choose a related record and a mini view of the related record for the chosen record will be displayed for the currently selected record.
-You will need to select the fields displayed.
+• Show Related Record – This option allows you to add related fields from other tables.
+By ticking the Show Related checkbox at the top of the screen, you can select a related record, and a mini view of that related record for the chosen entry will be displayed for the currently selected record.
+You will need to select the fields to be displayed.

-• Favourite Set – You can use this option at the top left of the screen to save a custom created screen for later use.
-For example, you can have a simplistic Inquiry screen for general use, and a more complex screen view when auditing certain information.
+• Favourite Set – Located at the top left of the screen, this option enables you to save a custom-created screen for future use.
+For instance, you can have a simple Inquiry screen for general use and a more complex screen view when auditing specific information.

 Details Page